GHRik/Distributed-k8s-face-recognition/README.md

 <a name="supp">.</a>
 ## Cuda Support
-This code support CUDA.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This code support CUDA.
 In this case if you want deploy this cluster with CUDA support:

 Check your GPU - which version CUDA your GPU is using
 ```sh